Comparing Scuba Diving in the Canary Islands

 If you are bringing your camera to take underwater photos then there are plenty of colourful subjects, such as cleaner shrimps, tiger morays, glasseyes, parrotfish, damselfish and wrasse.
 Browse through some of the photos in our gallery of photos from the El Cabrón Marine Reserve and you may be surprised by the variety and colours you find here.

-rays.
-There are five common species of rays (common, round, marbled electric,
+There are five common species of rays (common, round, marbled electric, eagle and butterfly

 Another misconception is that diving in the Canaries is a bit like the Mediterranean.
 Fortunately this is not the case, as the Canaries have not suffered from the over-fishing of the Mediterranean, and are much warmer all year round than the Med.
 Diving in one of the high-energy dive sites of the Canaries such as the El Cabrón Marine Reserve in Arinaga is a very different experience to some of the relatively lifeless areas in the Mediterranean.